-Just like all animals, dogs experience various life stages, and their nutritional needs may change depending on these stages and changing body conditions.
+Just like all animals, dogs experience various life stages.
+Their nutritional needs may change depending on these stages and changing body conditions.

-We have broken down dog life stages into four basic categories in order to provide some fundamental guidance.
+We have broken down the typical stages of a dog’s life into four basic categories in order to provide some fundamental guidance.
 The four dog life stages are:

 - puppy